japhba/japhba.github.io/content/post/learning/index.md

+---
+title: What is meta in meta-learning?
+subtitle: Meta-learning is a term that has paramount usage.
+What gives rise to its usefulness, and how does it relate to transfer learning, and learning in general?

+# Summary for listings and search engines
+summary: Systems that undergo a noisy environment show fluctuating behavior.
+The assumption that those perturbations are finite allows the prediction of the typical state of the system.
+Surprisingly, our expectations change qualitatively if we allow for fluctuations of finite size.

+# Link this post with a project
+projects: []

+# Date published
+date: '2023-06-03T00:00:00Z'

+# Date updated
+date: '2023-06-03T00:00:00Z'

+# Is this an unpublished draft?
+draft: false

+# Show this page in the Featured widget?
+featured: true

+# Featured image
+# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
+# image:
+#  caption: "The sorcerer's apprentice. "
+#  focal_point: ''
+#  placement: 2
+#  preview_only: false

+authors:
+  - admin

+tags:
+  - Machine Learning
+  - Probabilistic Inference
+---

 There is a saying: "Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime."
 What folklore refers to here is immediately clear: In adapting skills from tutors, individuals will be able to ensure their survival.
 In learning *how* to fish, the man will likely be able to feed himself for days to come.

 In artificial intelligence, **meta-learning** has become knwon as an extension to this paradigm, often referred to as "learning to learn".
 In our colloquial example, one might think of the fisherman's apprentice as being unknownledgable about fishing, but curious, equipped with a camera and a Swiss army knife, so that he will be ready to absorb the knowledge and repeat his mentor's actions.